collingsandrew/milestone-four-project/README.md

 #### Navbar

 Each page features a navbar containing the site heading and links to various pages.
 The links displayed vary based on the user's login status and account type (customer or staff).
 The navbar adjusts based on the device the user is using.
+The navbar features a search box that enables users to look for products by a specific author, and it displays the total cost of the items in their bag.

 <details>
 <summary>Navbar Logged Out</summary>